Concepts

 Using with Authorization

-Mutual TLS authentication does not require mutual TLS authorisation to be turned on, and can be used separately.
+Mutual TLS authentication does not require mutual TLS authorization to be turned on, and can be used separately.
 For example, you may allow some of the users to be authenticated by using a token in the header or similar, and some of the users via client certificates.

 If you want to use them both, just configure them separately.
 No additional knowledge is required.